AFHE Service Team – Making a Big Impact at the AFHE Convention!

 We expect that all of our volunteers will conduct themselves in a polite, respectful manner.
 It is a great blessing to be able to serve one another at this event and we expect that our volunteers will be cheerful, helpful, and ready to serve.

-AFHE is an organization that promotes and supports private, parent-led, privately funded education of children at home.
-We do not promote or support virtual charter schools, ESAs, hybrid private schools, or publicly funded programs for homeschoolers.
+AFHE exists to inspire parents to home educate their children; promote parent-directed home-based education; preserve the freedom to homeschool; and support parents who choose a home-based education option for their children.
+We do not promote virtual charter schools, hybrid private schools, or publicly funded programs for homeschoolers.
 Our volunteers are expected to support the mission and goals of AFHE.

 Service Team members are expected to follow the directions of the Service Team Coordinator and the Convention Director and to work willingly as part of the team.